Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Discussion

 \subsection{Code and Data Availability}

 Code used to process and analyze the data and visualize the results can be found at https://github.com/haohaojy/wildfire-PM2.5-comparison.
-The processed datasets used in this analysis will be posted on a publicly-available website (e.g. Harvard Dataverse) at time of acceptance.
+The processed datasets used in this analysis are available on Harvard Dataverse: https://doi.org/10.7910/DVN/MBAVER.
 The raw datasets (prior to our processing) are also all publicly available.